FIU-SCIS-Senior-Projects/SaaS-Integration-Library/Documents/Deliverable 3 - Design Document.md

 ###3.4 Code Specification

+The Templates subsystem will contain multiple simple html files.
+The files which pertain to call responses will have javascript in them to render the datables libary.
+The filtering on the get all cards call will contain further javascript for re-rendering the datatables after a metric filter has been selected.

+The Vies subsytem has multiple methods, including index(request), datasource(request), confirmation(request, api_name), datasets(request), api(request, api_cred), and apicall(request, api_cred, action_name).

+Within the APIs subsystem the Trello class will be used to get data from Trello.
+This class will need to be passed a user token.
+For a list of all the methods within this class refer to the [Class Diagram](#32-static-model) above.

 ######[top](#deliverable-3---design-document)
 -------

 ##4.
 Glossary

+**django**: Web framework that is open source.
+Follows similar style to model-view-controller, except the framework become the controller.
+Architectual pattern is called model-view-template, with template relating to view in MVC.

 **python**: General purpose language.
 Highly readable code that is not very verbose.
 Has dynamic typing.

-**django**: Web framework that is open source.
-Follows similar style to model-view-controller, except the framework become the controller.
-Architectual pattern is called model-view-template, with template relating to view in MVC.
+**RDBMS**: Relational Database Management System.

 **SaaS**: Software-as-a-Service is defined as a software licensing model that is subscription based.
 It enables a user to have access to some business application that they can use for their own unique purposes.